 However, the similarity of the Ant 2's mass to that of other dwarfs of comparable luminosity is clearly deceptive.
 This is because the dwarf's half-light radius is typically an order of magnitude larger than that of other objects at the same level of brightness.
-Figure 12 illustrates this by showing the effective density of each satellite, in other words the mass within the half-light radius divided by the corresponding volume.
-The left panel gives the density as a function of the intrinsic luminosity, while the right panel displays density as a function of the half-light radius.
-As the Figure convincingly demonstrates, Ant 2 occupies the sparsest DM halo detected to date.
-Interestingly, the dwarf appears to extend the "universal" density profile suggested by Walker et al. (2009) to lower densities.
+Fig. 12 illustrates this by showing the effective density of each satellite, in other words the mass within the half-light radius divided by the corresponding volume.
+The left-hand panel gives the density as a function of the intrinsic luminosity, while the right panel displays density as a function of the half-light radius.
+As the figure convincingly demonstrates, Ant 2 occupies the sparsest DM halo detected to date.
+Interestingly, the dwarf appears to extend the 'universal' density profile suggested by Walker et al. (2009) to lower densities.
 At the radius probed by Ant 2, the cuspy (blue line) and cored (red line) density profiles start to decouple appreciably.
 The satellite seems to follow the red curve within the observed scatter.
 Could the extremely low stellar and DM densities in Ant 2 be the result of the tidal influence of the MW?
-While the satellite does not come very close to the Galactic centre (as discussed in Section 3.2), at its nominal pericentre of $\sim 40$ kpc, the MW's density is around twice the effective (half-light) density of the object (assuming the Galactic mass measurement of Williams et al. $2017)^3$ , hence some amount of tidal heating/disruption would be expected.
-Bear in mind however that, while tides tend to lower a satellite's density, typically (as demonstrated by Peñarrubia et al. 2008b, 2012), as the satellite loses mass to the host, it tends to shrink rather than expand.
-This would imply that the dwarf started with an even larger half-light radius (also see Sanders et al. 2018).
+While the satellite does not come very close to the Galactic centre (as discussed in Section 3.2), at its nominal pericentre of $\sim$ 40 kpc, the MW's density is around twice the effective (half-light) density of the object (assuming the